Gkcoder130/CarRentalSystem/CarRentalSystem/README_CLIENT.md

 - All data is safely stored in PostgreSQL.
 - You can customize the database connection in `databaseConnection.java` if needed.
-- For advanced features or changes, contact your developer or IT support.
+- For advanced features or changes, contact your developer or IT support

 ---